NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 Merge Data
 ----------

-In order to do further analysis, we will need to extract the bases that are covered in all samples.
+In order to do further analysis, we will need to extract the bases that are covered by reads in all our samples.
 The following function will merge all samples to one object with base-pair locations that are covered in all samples.
-Setting *destrand=TRUE* (the default is *FALSE*\ ) will merge reads on both strands of a CpG dinucleotide.
+Setting ``destrand=TRUE`` (the default is ``FALSE``) will merge reads on both strands of a CpG dinucleotide.
 This provides better coverage, but only advised when looking at CpG methylation (for CpH methylation this will cause wrong results in subsequent analyses; can you figure out why?).
-In addition, setting *destrand=TRUE* will only work when operating on base-pair resolution, otherwise setting this option *TRUE* will have no effect.
-Our data contains no strand info, so the *destrand* option is not applicable.
-The *unite* function will return a *methylBase* object which will be our main object for all comparative analysis.
-The *methylBase* object contains methylation information for regions/bases that are covered in all samples.
+In addition, setting ``destrand=TRUE`` will only work when operating on base-pair resolution, otherwise setting this option ``TRUE`` will have no effect.
+Our data contains no strand info, so the ``destrand`` option is not applicable.
+The ``unite`` function will return a ``methylBase`` object which will be our main object for all comparative analysis.
+The ``methylBase`` object contains methylation information for regions/bases that are covered in all samples.

 .. code-block:: r